Ankit-rajan/Health-Care-Ankit/README.md

-# 🏥 Health Care - Hospital Management System (Django)
+# 🏥 Health Care  Management System (Django) By Ankit

 A Django-based web application for managing hospital operations.
 Patients can register, book appointments, and contact staff, while admins can assign doctors, manage admissions, and maintain complete patient records.
 The system features automated email notifications and a user-friendly interface.